MagicCrypto/MagicWallet/README.md

 # MagicWallet
-A Multi-chain and Cross-Platform Mobile Wallet for Magic Staking on PoS Chains
+A Multi-chain and Cross-Platform Mobile Wallet for Magic Staking on Proof-Of-Staking Chains

 Our first target is Moonriver ($MOVR).